Universal supercritical thermodynamics for black holes: Introduction

 Although black hole critical phenomena have been extensively studied for over two decades since~\cite{Chamblin:1999tk}, little progress has been made in exploring the properties of black holes above the critical point, and the thermodynamic nature of supercritical black holes (SCBHs) remains unknown.
 The behavior in the supercritical region is fundamentally different from that below the critical point.
 For the latter, thermodynamic response functions change discontinuously when crossing the coexistence line.
-For SCBHs, the thermodynamic crossover curve (Widom line) was constructed via the Ruppeiner geometry~\cite{Sahay:2017hlq,DasBairagya:2019nyv}, Lee-Yang zeros~\cite{Xu:2025jrk} and autocorrelation time~\cite{Li:2025tdd}.
+For SCBHs, the thermodynamic crossover curve (Widom line) was constructed via the Ruppeiner geometry~\cite{Sahay:2017hlq,DasBairagya:2019nyv}, Lee-Yang zeros~\cite{Xu:2025jrk}, kinetic crossover~\cite{Li:2025tdd}, and maximal scaled variance~\cite{Zhao:2025ecg}.
 On the other hand, the supercritical dynamic crossover curve (Frenkel line) has been identified by transitions between distinct quasi-normal modes~\cite{Zhao:2025ecg}.

-Can the thermodynamic analogous between black holes and non-gravitational systems be extended into the supercritical regime?
-In the viewpoint of universality of second-order phase transitions, one expects universal scalings of thermodynamic crossovers, in the supercritical states of both systems.
-However, such universal scalings have not been established in black holes.
-Recently, two universal scalings of supercritical thermodynamic crossover lines, termed $L^{\pm}$ lines, have been proposed~\cite{li2024thermodynamic} and observed in the magnetic transition of Ising models~\cite{li2024thermodynamic}, LGPTs~\cite{li2024thermodynamic}, and quantum phase transitions (QPTs)~\cite{wang2024quantum, lv2024quantum}:
+However, these supercritical crossover lines do not exhibit universal behavior.

+In this work, we investigate two recently proposed thermodynamic crossover lines, \(L^{\pm}\)~\cite{li2024thermodynamic}, which serve as boundaries of the SCBH region in the phase diagram.
+The $L^+$ and $L^-$ lines represent the loci where the thermodynamic response starts to deviate from LBH-like and SBH-like behavior, respectively.
+The region between the two lines is where the system no longer clearly resembles either phase, justifying the term ``indistinguishable''.
+Our primary goal is to extend the $L^\pm$ to black hole thermodynamics, which has lacked a systematic supercritical description.
+Unlike existing supercritical diagnostics (e.g., Widom or Frenkel lines) that do not show universal behaviour in black holes, the $L^\pm$ lines yield robust universal scaling laws, making them a natural tool for this purpose.
+Beyond universality verification, we envisage the scaling laws as a probe for beyond mean‑field criticality in future studies.

+We establish universal scaling laws for the \(L^{\pm}\) lines near seven critical points in the following six black hole systems: (i) 4D RN-AdS black holes in the extended phase space, (ii) 4D RN-AdS black holes in the non-extended phase space, (iii) hairy black holes (with two critical points), (iv) RN-AdS black holes in higher dimensions, (v) 5D charged Gauss-Bonnet black holes, and (vi) Barrow black holes with fractal structure.
+We also discuss their analogies with LGPTs and liquid-liquid phase transitions (LLPTs).